 - How much does each of my marketing channels contribute to business objectives?

-- What are the differences in attributed values between different models and methodologies?
+- What are the differences in an interaction type's impact between different models and methodologies?

 Supported BI Tools

 The Multi-Touch Attribution Dashboard is available in Tableau and Power BI.

 This dashboard is built on the following datasets: